-- 4.23 Safety provisions for demonstrating practical elimination of some severe accident conditions could include the need of operational provisions as well as design provisions, and as such they could involve the performance of operator actions (e.g. the opening of primary circuit depressurization valves to prevent high-pressure core melt conditions).
-Requiring operator actions should be minimized and, when unavoidable, a human factor assessment should be part of the justification supporting any claim for high reliability of operator actions.
-The human factor assessment should address the following: - (a) The availability of information given to operating personnel to perform the actions from the control room or locally, and the quality of the procedures or guidelines to implement the actions, and the training of the required operating personnel. - (b) The environment for performing the action (e.g. access to the local area, components to be handled, identification of the location of components, ambient conditions).
-If local actions are expected to be taken in harsh environmental conditions, this is likely to reduce the reliability for demonstration of practical elimination. - (c) The timescales for performing the actions, including sufficient margin to achieve the expected outcomes. - 4.24 Some safety provisions claimed to contribute towards the practical elimination of some plant event sequences could be vulnerable to human errors that might have occurred prior to the onset of the accident.
+4.224.23 Safety provisions for demonstrating the practical elimination of some severe accident conditions could include the need for design provisions as well as operational provisions, and as such they could involve operator actions (e.g. the opening of primary circuit depressurization valves to prevent high pressure core melt conditions).
+The number of essential operator actions should be kept low and, when unavoidable, a human factor assessment should be part of the justification supporting any claim for high reliability of operator actions.
+The human factor assessment should address the following:

+- (a) The availability of information given to operating personnel to perform the actions from the control room or locally, the quality of the procedures or guidelines to implement the actions, and the training of the operating personnel. - (b) The environment for performing the actions (e.g. access to the local area, components to be handled, identification of the location of components, ambient conditions).
+If local actions are expected to be taken in harsh environmental conditions, this is likely to reduce the reliability for of the demonstration of practical elimination. - (c) The timescales for performing the actions, including sufficient margins to achieve the expected outcomes.

+4.234.24 Some safety provisions claimed to contribute towards the practical elimination of some plant event sequences could be vulnerable to human errors that might have occurred prior to the onset of the accident.
 Such human errors could introduce latent risks that might prevent successful operation of a system or component when it is called upon during an event or accident.
 In such cases, the system or component used to perform the action should be subject to relevant operational provisions (e.g. periodic testing, in-service inspection and surveillance, qualification tests following maintenance and periodic system alignment checks) to limit the risk from human errors of this type.

-4.25 Paragraph 5.21A of SSR-2/1 (Rev. 1) [1] states:
+4.244.25 Paragraph 5.21A of SSR-2/1 (Rev. 1) [1] states: